ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/4_01_UC_SYNC.md

 environment=sandbox;
 assetPath="https://s3.amazonaws.com/assets.simpletoken.com/utility_chain/$environment";
 ```
-Proceed with the following.
+Proceed with the steps below.

-1. Copy the following bash script entirely and save it to a new file with the filename `setup_utility_chain_1409`
+1. Copy the following bash script and save it to a new file with the filename `setup_utility_chain_1409`

 ```bash
 #!/bin/bash